OpenMDAO/OpenMDAO-Framework/docs/std_lib/differentiator.rst

             # Constraints
             self.driver.add_constraint('paraboloid.x-paraboloid.y >= 15.0')

-The only argument that ``FiniteDifference`` takes is the driver where you are plugging it.
+The only argument that ``FiniteDifference`` takes is the driver you are plugging into.

 There are two additional control variables for ``FiniteDifference``.
 The ``form`` parameter is used to declare whether central, backward, or forward